-As if this year hasn’t been rough enough for so many, especially the kids, we’re fast approaching Halloween, my girls’ favourite holiday, and it looks like Trick Or Treating isn’t going to happen in 2020.
-I get it, but the girls are already pestering me for what we ARE going to do for Halloween.
-To be fair, they have come up with some great ideas for Halloween in Lockdown themselves.
-So with a little help from Google, Pinterest and my girls here is a list of 20 ideas for Halloween in Lockdown!
-Forget trick or treating, these fantastically frightful Halloween ideas are great fun for the whole family … I think!
+The girls are already pestering me about what we are going to do for Halloween this year.
+To be fair, they have come up with some great ideas for Halloween themselves.
+So with a little help from Google, Pinterest and my girls here is a list of 20 ideas for Halloween!
+Forget trick or treating; these fantastically frightful Halloween ideas are great fun for the whole family … I think!

 15 Halloween Movies For Kids!